 Toxic Ingredients to Look Out For

 So, we know we should use beauty products that are safer and less-toxic, but what should we look out for?
-Here are SOME ingredients that cause harm and I always look out for when choosing beauty products:
+Here are SOME ingredients that cause harm.
+I always look out for these when choosing beauty products.

-- Concern: Can cause hormonal imbalance, fertility issues, birth defects, skin irritation, and cancer.
+- Concern: They can cause hormonal imbalance, fertility issues, birth defects, skin irritation, and cancer.

 - Other names: Propylparaben, Isopropylparaben, Butylparaben, and Isobutylparaben

-- Uses: A chemical used in things like artificial fragrance, plastic, and vinyl.
+- Uses: Chemical used in things like artificial fragrance, plastic, and vinyl.

-- Concern: Can cause hormonal imbalance, problems in the reproductive system, asthma, and allergies.
+- Concern: They can cause hormonal imbalance, problems in the reproductive system, asthma, and allergies.

 - Use: Used in MANY beauty products to give them a nice scent.

-- Concern: It contains hidden ingredients that is the company’s “proprietary blend,” meaning they don’t have to disclose what’s in it.
+- Concern: It contains hidden ingredients.
+It’s the company’s “proprietary blend,” meaning they don’t have to disclose what’s in it.
 It usually contains phthalates.
 Can cause hormonal imbalance, reproductive problems, asthma, allergies, and cancer.

 - Other name: Perfume and Parfum